hillegass/clipboard/README.md

 the clipboard.
 When you copy a sixth, the first item copied will be deleted from the clipboard.

+The client library is in C and depends on on libsystemd.
+It is declared in clipboard.c.

 ## Data providers

 When you do a copy, you can specify multiple datatypes.
 For example,